You grew a beard, and now you can’t remember what your face looks like without it. Congratulations! You’re in good company.

 - Wash it, for cryin’ out loud.
 (But not every day.)

 As a rule, you should wash your beard roughly 2-3 times per week- any more than that, and you’ll run the risk of drying it out.
 If you’re an oily guy or are regularly active, you may need to wash it more frequently.

-If your beard is itchy and sore or dry and flaky, it’s likely that your beard wash (and you should always use beard wash, regular shampoo is too harsh) is to blame.
+If your beard is itchy and sore or dry and flaky, likely, your beard wash (and you should always use beard wash, regular shampoo is too harsh) is to blame.
 Always use a quality beard wash- it works better with courser beard hair and is much gentler on sensitive facial skin, too.